-- aws_access_key_id: specifies the access key associated with the user.
-If not present, an exception is thrown. - aws_secret_access_key: specifies the secret key associated with the access key.
-If not present, an exception is thrown. - aws_session_token: specifies the session token required if you are using temporary security credentials.
+- aws_access_key_id: specifies the access key associated with the user. - aws_secret_access_key: specifies the secret key associated with the access key. - aws_session_token: specifies the session token required if you are using temporary security credentials.
 If not present, it is not used to authenticate the user. - region: specifies the cloud service region.
 If not present, the default value of us-east-1 is used. - credential_process: This configuration type contains an external command which retrieves or generates AWS authentication credentials and writes them to stdout.